EOSIO/eos/lstests/doc/README.md

 with init_cluster() as clus:
 ```

-it is guaranteed that when the program crashes, say because of an unexpected `RuntimeError`, all the buffered information will be flushed.
+it is guaranteed that if the program crashes, say because of an unexpected `RuntimeError`, all the buffered information will be flushed.

 ## Configuration